layilin/SP23-33852/_texts/sc-page109.md

 [109]()

-- THE fam'd Bermuda's ever-healthy isles,
+- THE fam'd Bermuda's[^f109n1] ever-healthy isles,
-- More fam'd by gentle Waller's deathless strains,
+- More fam'd by gentle Waller's[^f109n2] deathless strains,
-- Than for their cedars, which, insulting, fly
+- Than for their cedars,[^f109n3] which, insulting, fly
 - O'er the wide ocean; 'mid their rocks contain
 - A stone, which, when calcin'd, (experience says,) [405]
 - Is only second to Sabrina's lime.